As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

-On August 24, 2016, marijuana became legal for medical use only in Canada.
-It’s governed by the Access to Cannabis for Medical Purposes Regulations (ACMPR).
-Licenses are issued by Health Canada.
-Hemp plant cultivation is also legal for those licensed by Health Canada to produce grain, fiber, and seed.
+Previously, marijuana was legal for medical use only in Canada and was governed by the Access to Cannabis for Medical Purposes Regulations (ACMPR).

 Cannabis for Medical Purposes in Canada

-Those with authorizations are also allowed to grow their own cannabis for medical purposes.
 They also have the right to designate someone else to produce the marijuana for them .
-Under ACMPR, they may only grow a limited about of cannabis at any given time.
+Under ACMPR, they may only grow a limited amount of cannabis at any given time.

-There are two simple steps to registering to legally obtain cannabis from a licensed producer of your choice:
+Prior to full legalization, you needed to take the following steps to obtain cannabis from a licensed producer of your choice:

 - Complete that licensed producer’s registration form online or in-person